Read & Publish: Frequently asked questions

 Read & Publish agreements are an alternative to traditional subscriptions.
 Read & Publish agreements between a publisher and institution have two components – a read fee and a fee for Open Access publishing.

 How does Read & Publish pricing work?

 A competitive read fee is offered to institutions that have not previously subscribed to our journals.
-This will include unlimited access to Development, Journal of Cell Science and Journal of Experimental Biology (including back files), plus unlimited fee-free publishing of Open Access articles.
+This will include unlimited access to Development, Journal of Cell Science and Journal of Experimental Biology (including back files), plus unlimited fee-free publishing of Open Access research articles.

-For library consortia, we apply the same pricing structure, i.e. the member institutions’ previous year’s subscription spend (Read), plus the average Article Processing Charge (APC) spend over the prior 3 years (Publish).
+For library consortia, we apply the same pricing structure, i.e. the member institutions’ previous year’s subscription spend (Read), plus the average annual Article Processing Charge (APC) spend over the prior three years (Publish).
 The total consortium price will depend on the number of institutions within the consortium wishing to participate in the agreement.

 Are multi-year agreements available?